What are the top Chinese social media networks?

 RenRen

 In my last article about social media in China, I introduced RenRen.
-In 2005, RenRen lunched a clone of Facebook, which quickly became popular with university students across China.
+In 2005, RenRen launched a clone of Facebook, which quickly became popular with university students from China.
 RenRen is a story of first to the market, although after initial success, it became stagnant.

 It seems to be the first step for many young users looking to engage with others online.
 Marketers can leverage RenRen to reach younger consumers and potential overseas students who are traveling abroad for the first time.